-You may want to consider moving your communications to an Internal Communication App.
-These act like a super-channel for employee communications.
+You may want to consider moving your communications to an internal communications app These act like a super-channel for employee communications.
 They offer a range of tools and channels and all your employees need to access it is a single device.
 This makes it possible to keep everyone up to date at regular intervals, regardless of location or computer access.
 As such, they offer a highly effective, low-cost way to communicate across an organisation.

-Never forget, the true importance of employee communication lies in the outcome of your efforts.
-Your focus should always be on the result of the activity, not the activity itself.
-One of the common internal communication mistakes is to fail to measure the success of the communications you are sending out.
+Never forget, your focus should always be on the result of the activity, not the activity itself.
+One of the common internal communication mistakes is to fail to measure the success of the employee communications you are sending out.

 The measure of success will differ according to each individual business and the challenges you face.
 For some organisations, the main aim may be to retain staff.
 Others will be looking to reduce costs, increase profitability or boost brand awareness through employee influencers.
 Whatever your business goals, the key is to identify your priorities and keep on top of measuring internal communications.

 An employee communication app will allow you to continually evaluate the success of your communications and adjust your strategy accordingly.
 Dashboards allow you to understand your audience in more depth, providing information on how teams and divisions interact.
 Built-in reporting allows you to dig deeper into the details, giving a detailed analysis of module, post and employee performance.
 You can even monitor your eNPS (employee Net Promoter Score) to keep track of loyalty levels.
 In essence, an employee app takes away all the guesswork.